websauna/websauna/docs/source/reference/config.rst

 websauna.login_redirect
 -----------------------

-The Pyramid route hame where the user is redirected after succesful login.
+The Pyramid route name where the user is redirected after successful login.

 See :py:meth:`websauna.system.user.loginservice.DefaultLoginService.authenticate_user`.